sns-sdks/python-facebook/README.rst

 Instagram Basic Display API can be used to access any type of Instagram account but only provides read-access to basic data.

-You need do authorize first, and get access token which have permission to retrieve data.
+You need do authorize first, and get access token which has permission to retrieve data.

 All docs on `Basic Display APi <https://developers.facebook.com/docs/instagram-basic-display-api>`_.